-If you’re in the market for a balance transfer credit card, Chase Slate® card is a great option.
-While most issuers shy away from no-fee balance transfer offers, Chase bucks the trend by continuing to offer a $0 introductory balance transfer fee for its Chase Slate® card for several years now.
-For that reason, it’s hard to beat Chase Slate’s zero-percent introductory offer.
+No Balance Transfer Fee.
+While most issuers shy away from no-fee balance transfer offers, Chase bucks the trend by offering a $0 introductory balance transfer fee for its Chase Slate® card for transfers made within the first 60 days of account opening.
+For that reason, it’s hard to beat Chase Slate®'s zero-percent introductory offer.

-Discover it® card and the Citi Simplicity® Card both offer a slightly longer balance transfer introductory APR period of 18 months versus Slate’s 15-month offers.
-However, both cards come with a 3-percent balance transfer fee.
-So, unless you really need an extra three months, Chase Slate® is probably the better choice.
-On the other hand, if you want a card that you can use as a rewards card after your balance transfer is paid off, Discover it is one of few cards with a both a solid cash-back rewards program and a strong balance transfer offer.
+The Citi® Diamond Preferred® Card and the Citi Simplicity® Card - No Late Fees Ever both offer a slightly longer balance transfer introductory APR period of 21 months versus Slate’s 15-month offers - but both cards come with a 3-percent balance transfer fee.
+So, unless you really need those extra months, Chase Slate® may be your the better choice.
+On the other hand, if you want a card that you can use as a rewards card after your balance transfer is paid off, Discover it®- 18 Month Balance Transfer Offer is one of few cards with a both a solid cash-back rewards program and a strong balance transfer offer.

 Who Should Get This Card